Public Interest Investigation into Anonymous Complaint (Treatment of Detainees) (2015‑005) - Homepage

 “None of the deficiencies or errors had an impact on the final result of the investigation and the conclusion that there was sufficient evidence to lay charges, as recommended by the investigators, but they show that the investigators did not always use best practices during this investigation,” said Ms. McCormack.

-The Commission’s 13 recommendations relate to a number of identified deficiencies, including note-taking practices during investigations, preparations for witness interviews, the need for a better system for the repatriation and storage of military police files following the end of an overseas operation, and improvements in communications between military police investigators and regional military prosecutors.
+The Commission’s 13 recommendations relate to identified deficiencies, including note-taking practices during investigations, preparations for witness interviews, the need for a better system for the repatriation and storage of military police files following the end of an overseas operation, and improvements in communications between military police investigators and regional military prosecutors.

 The Commission also recommended that the Department of National Defence take steps to have the National Defence Act amended to include provisions regarding information similar to those found in Part VI (Civilian Review and Complaints Commission for the Royal Canadian Mounted Police) of the Royal Canadian Mounted Police Act.
 This recommendation is consistent with submissions made by the MPCC to retired Supreme Court of Canada Justice Morris Fish in his recent review of the military justice system.

-The MPCC had to overcome a number of difficulties in completing its investigation.
+The MPCC had to overcome difficulties in completing its investigation.
 Because the complaint was submitted anonymously, the MPCC could not contact the complainant for clarifications on various issues related to the complaint, nor could it assess the complainant’s credibility.
 In order to ensure that it reconciled differing accounts of the events that occurred, the MPCC conducted interviews with more than 70 witnesses across Canada, as well as with the six military police members who were identified as subjects of the complaint.

 For information, please contact: